damusss/mili/guide/mili.md

 A MILI instance must be associated with a surface to draw on.
 You can retrieve it or change it with the `MILI.canva: Surface` property.
 If the canva isn't the screen and is not rendered at the topleft, you can seet the `MILI.canva_offset` property to the render position relative to the window so that the mouse clicks are registered correctly.

-MILI has a few methods related to styling:
+MILI has 6 methods related to styling.
+Check the start of [style guide]() to learn about them.

--   `MILI.default_style`/`MILI.default_styles`: Set the default styles for the style resolution
--   `MILI.reset_style`: Reset the default styles

 The following are two essential functions in the game loop:

 -   `MILI.start(style)`: Must be called at the start of the game loop.
 Acts like the parent of all elements, so it supports styling and components.
-If `is_global` is True the `ImageCache` preallocated index will be reset.
+If `is_global` is True the `ImageCache`/`TextCache` preallocated index will be reset.
 You only want one MILI instance to start as global.
 -   `MILI.update_draw`: Update the interaction and draws all elements.
 Elements are sorted using their z index which automatically increases when new elements are created.

-Boilerplate example code for MILI (it's a better practice to use classes):
+Boilerplate example code for MILI (it's a better practice to use classes like `mili.GenericApp`):

 ```py
 import mili